jeng1220/openacc_fortran_examples/README.md

 # Simple OpenACC Fortran Examples #
 Author: Bai-Cheng Jeng(rjeng@nvidia.com)

+An example code is worth a thousand words.
+The repository intends to host fundamental, but useful examples.
+Each example is just a few dozen lines of code.
+Most of them come from my past experience in HPC projects, but readers do not need to have the HPC background to understand the examples.

 ## Eexamples ##
 ### Basic ###
 * [acc_async](/acc_async) - faster way to enqueue GPU routines(kernels)